Meghana-058/DocSpot/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
+Contributions, issues, and feature requests are welcome.
-Feel free to check the [issues page](https://github.com/Meghana-058/DocSpot/issues).
+Check out the [issues page](https://github.com/Meghana-058/DocSpot/issues) to get started.

 ---

 ## 📝 License

-This project is currently unlicensed.
+Currently unlicensed.
-If you would like to use it, please open an issue to discuss licensing.
+Open an issue to discuss licensing if you wish to use this project.

 ---